webcomponents/custom-elements-manifest/README.md

       "declarations": [
         {
           "kind": "class",
+          "customElement": true,
+          "name": "MyElement",
+          "tagName": "my-element",
-          "description": "This is the description of the class", "name": "MyElement",
+          "description": "This is the description of the class", "members": [
-          "members": [
             {
               "kind": "field",